Baltimore First

 Service Partners & Volunteer Times

-During Fall Semester 2023, Baltimore First will be partnering with five Service Partners (Baltimore-based nonprofit organizations).
+During the semester, Baltimore First will be partnering with Service Partners (Baltimore-based nonprofit organizations).
 Learn more about each organization and volunteer shift times below.
 Please be advised that Baltimore First coordinates and pays for all transportation to and from service sites!

 Note: Service partners notated by (*) include working with minors and will require additional child safety training.